 A general guide to adrenaline autoinjector dose is as follows:

-• Children under 1 year of age are not usually prescribed an adrenaline autoinjector.
-If anaphylaxis is suspected only a lower dose green label (Junior) adrenaline autoinjector containing 0.15mg of adrenaline should be given.
-Higher dose adrenaline autoinjectors (yellow or magenta coloured) should NOT be administered to children under 1 year of age.
+- Children under 1 year of age are not usually prescribed an adrenaline autoinjector.
+If anaphylaxis is suspected only a lower dose green label device (containing 0.15mg of adrenaline) should be given.
+Higher dose adrenaline autoinjectors (yellow label devices) should NOT be administered to children under 1 year of age.

-• In children aged 1 to 5 years of age, a green label (Junior) adrenaline autoinjector should be used.
+- In children aged 1 to 5 years of age, a green label device ( containing 0.15mg of adrenaline) should be used.
 However, if only a yellow label device is available (containing 0.3mg of adrenaline) this should be used in preference to not using one at all.

-• In children over 5 years of age or adults, a yellow label adrenaline autoinjector should be used.
-However if only a green label (Junior) device is available, this should be used in preference to not using one at all.
+- In children over 5 years of age or adults, a yellow label adrenaline autoinjector should be used.
+However if only a green label device (containing 0.15mg of adrenaline is available, this should be used in preference to not using one at all.

 Q 20: Are adrenaline autoinjectors available at a subsidised rate?